Page last updated:

 If your GP or nurse thinks you have problems with your veins or arteries, they might refer you for further vascular tests at your local hospital or specialist clinic.

 When you see the nurse or doctor ensure they take your height and weight and calculate your BMI (Body Mass Index).
 Being overweight can predispose you to problems in the legs such as swelling, varicose veins and skin changes.
-Speak to your nurse and / or doctor about ways to support your exercise and diet regime as this is an important part of keeping legs and feet healthy.
-You can also access support from your local pharmacy.

 Moisturising your skin